c-sanders/BoostAndQtThreads/README.md

 This packge should be configured using the `configure` script that comes with it.
 One of the many configuration tasks that this script performs, is to check for a valid installation of version 5 of the Qt library.
 It accomplishes this task by invoking a GNU Autoconf macro called `AX_HAVE_QT`.
 When invoked, this macro will search for an instance of the Qt make command line utility called `qmake`.
 Usually, this utility is installed within the `bin` sub-directory of the directory in which the Qt library is installed.
+If this macro finds a valid installation of version 5 of the Qt library, then it creates a variable called `QT_DIR`, the value of which will be set to the name of the directory in which the valid installation of version 5 of the Qt library is installed.
+Keep this `QT_DIR` variable in mind, as it will be mentioned again in the next setion.

 + Invoking the configure script.